-Changes to syllabus code The new code for this syllabus is 9868.
-This syllabus replaces Cambridge International A Level Chinese (9715).
-The last examination series for Cambridge International A Level Chinese (9715) is November 2023.
-Changes to syllabus content • The list of topic areas has been revised.
-It is the same as the topic list for AS Level Chinese Language (8238). • We have provided some examples of what could be included in the topic areas, but these are not intended to be prescriptive or exhaustive. • The sub-skills to be taught are identified and listed under the relevant skills in the subject content section. • We have introduced a list of grammar and structures.
+Changes to syllabus code

+- The new code for this syllabus is 9897.
+This syllabus replaces Cambridge International A Level German (9717). - The last examination series for Cambridge International A Level German (9717) is November 2024.

+Changes to syllabus content

+- The list of topic areas has been revised.
+It is the same as the topic list for AS Level German Language (8027). - We have provided some examples of what could be included in the topic areas, but these are not intended to be prescriptive or exhaustive. - The sub-skills to be taught are identified and listed under the relevant skills in the subject content section. - We have introduced a list of grammar and structures.
 The list is intended as a guide for teachers to assist in the planning of lessons and schemes of work.
 It is not intended to be prescriptive or exhaustive.

-Changes to assessment The assessment objectives (AOs) have been revised. (including changes to • The structure of the assessment is different from A Level Chinese 9715. specimen papers) Paper 1 - Reading has been updated.
-The test will consist of five exercises including multiple-choice, matching and gap fill exercises.
-Candidates will respond on a separate answer sheet.
-Paper 2 - Writing has been updated.
-Candidates respond to two writing tasks.
-Paper 3 - Literature has been updated.
-Candidates respond to two set texts, one from Section A and one from Section B. The mark schemes for Paper 2 - Writing and Paper 3 - Literature have been revised.
-Changes to availability • This syllabus is now offered in the June and November series.
-Please see page 31 for details.
+Changes to assessment (including changes to specimen papers)

+- The assessment objectives (AOs) have been revised. - The structure of the assessment is different from A Level German 9717. - Paper 1 Reading has been updated.
+The test will consist of five exercises including multiple-choice, matching and gap fill exercises. - Paper 2 Writing has been updated.
+Candidates respond to two writing tasks - Paper 3 Literature has been updated.
+Candidates respond to two set texts, one from Section A and one from Section B. There will be a choice of six set texts. - The mark schemes for Paper 2 Writing and Paper 3 Literature have been revised.